bytemare/workflows/README.md

 # Workflows
-A collection of hardened reusable Github Workflows.
+A collection of hardened reusable GitHub Workflows.